MERMEC

-MERMEC S.p.A. is an Italian company focused in the development of rail transport technologies (signalling, measurement trains and systems, electric traction and telecommunications) and industrial applications.
+MERMEC S.p.A. is an Italian company focused on the development of rail transport technologies (signaling, measurement trains and systems, electric traction and telecommunications) and industrial applications.

-Today, MERMEC employs 2,300 people (of which more than 1,400 are engineers) and it is present with its solutions in 73 countries worldwide.
+As of 2024, MERMEC employs over 2,300 people (of which more than 1,400 are engineers) and operates in 73 countries worldwide.

-MERMEC subsidiaries include MERMEC Inc. (USA), MERMEC France, MERMEC Australia Pty Ltd and MER MEC JAPAN G.K.
+MERMEC subsidiaries include MERMEC Inc. (USA), MERMEC France, MERMEC Australia Pty Ltd and MERMEC JAPAN G.K.

 History

-Prior to becoming a joint-stock company in 1988, MER MEC was known as Meridional Meccanica, which began in the 1960s.
-Meridional Meccanica began making railway maintenance vehicles in the early 1980s and after incorporating focused all of its attention to the railway market.
+Prior to becoming a joint-stock company in 1988, MERMEC was known as Meridional Meccanica, which began in the 1960s.
+Meridional Meccanica began making railway maintenance vehicles in the early 1980s and after incorporating, focused all of its attention to the railway market.

-In the early 1990s MER MEC, in cooperation with the main Italian research institutes, developed an opto-electronic system for the automatic inspection of railway infrastructure conditions.
-The 1990s also saw the prototype of the ROGER vehicle which is an acronym for Rilievo Ottico Geometria Rotaia, Italian for optical rail geometry control.
-In 1997 MER MEC produced the ROGER 1000, a self-propelled vehicle for rail track and overhead line inspection.
+In the early 1990s MERMEC, in cooperation with the main Italian research institutes, developed an opto-electronic system for the automatic inspection of railway infrastructure conditions.
+The 1990s also saw the prototype of the ROGER vehicle, an acronym for Rilievo Ottico Geometria Rotaia (Italian for optical rail geometry control).
+In 1997 MERMEC produced the ROGER 1000, a self-propelled vehicle for rail track and overhead line inspection.

-On June 17, 2023, MERMEC, led by the President Vito Pertosa, represented Italy at the G7 Transport Ministers' Meeting in Ise-Shima, Mie.
+MERMEC, led by the President Vito Pertosa, represented Italy at the G7 Transport Ministers' Meeting in Ise-Shima, Mie on June 17, 2023.